-In 2023 Martin Luther King Day falls on Monday, January 16th.
+In 2024 Martin Luther King Day falls on Monday, January 15th.
 Schools are out.
+Many community organizations and community centers offer programs to honor this civil rights leader.
 Government offices and libraries are closed.
 We are collecting this year’s MLK day celebration opportunities as they are announced.

 Rev. Dr. Martin Luther King Jr. Day Celebration